MeLuna Menstrual Cup: Huge Variety of Sizes

 Most other popular brands of menstrual cups such as the Dutchess Cup, Moon Cup, Lunette, or the Diva Cup come in only two sizes: small (pre-childbirth) and large (post-childbirth).
 In addition, many of these cups don’t have a lot of variation between the small and large sizes, and they both are around average.

-However, the MeLuna comes in an astounding eight different sizes:
+However, the MeLuna comes in an astounding number of different sizes:

 Small, medium, large, extra-large

 Regular version, or shorty version of each of the sizes (S-XL)